maragkakislab/samql/README.md

 ## Install

+Download the latest executable for your system [here](https://github.com/maragkakislab/samql/releases/latest/).

+Otherwise, to install the Go library and executable:

 `go get github.com/maragkakislab/samql/...`

 ## Objective
 To provide a command line utility and a clean API for filtering SAM/BAM files using simple SQL-like commands.
-The samql command already showcases part of the envisioned functionality.
+The samql command showcases the envisioned functionality.

+## Usage
 ```bash
 # Simple
 samql --where "RNAME = chr1" test.bam    # Reference name is "chr1"